 Shopping for books on the Amazon storefront is incredibly intuitive and easy.

-Using your computer, simply look through the Kindle Unlimited library and add whatever books you may like to your library using 1-Click Ordering.
+Using your computer, simply look through the Kindle Unlimited library.
+Add whatever books you may like to your library using 1-Click Ordering.

-It’s simple and self-explanatory, making it as easy as possible to start getting use out of your subscription immediately.
+It’s simple and self-explanatory, making it as easy as possible to start getting used out of your subscription immediately.